Emma Roberts: Career

-2000s: Beginnings and child acting
+2001–2010: Beginnings, from child star to teen idol

 Roberts made her acting debut at age nine in Ted Demme's 2001 drama film Blow.
 It was the first film for which she auditioned.
-In the film, she portrayed Kristina Jung, the daughter of Johnny Depp's character (cocaine smuggler George Jung).
+In the film, she portrayed Kristina Jung, the daughter of Johnny Depp and Penelope Cruz's characters; the older version of her character was played by Jaime King.
 That year, she also had a role in Leif Tilden's 10-minute short bigLove, and was an uncredited extra in some scenes featuring her aunt Julia Roberts in America's Sweethearts.
 Roberts went on to appear in smaller roles in two family films: in 2002's Grand Champion, as the sister of the main character Buddy (Jacob Fisher); and in 2006's Spymate, as the daughter of former secret agent Mike Muggins (Chris Potter), who tries to rescue her with the help of a spy monkey.
 Grand Champion had a brief theatrical release in August 2004, while Spymate was not released until February 2006, when it was given a theatrical run in Canada, followed by its DVD release in April 2006.

 In 2004, she began starring as the lead character Addie Singer in the Nickelodeon sitcom Unfabulous, which debuted in September of that year.
 The sitcom earned Roberts several Teen Choice Award and Young Artist Award nominations.
 The series focused on a seventh grader, Addie, and her two best friends.
 It aired for three seasons (2004–2007).
-The show also spawned TV movies, including The Perfect Moment.
-Also in 2004, Roberts guest starred in an episode of the Nickelodeon series Drake & Josh titled "Honor Council".
+The show also spawned several television films, including The Perfect Moment.
+Also in 2004 at age 13, Roberts guest starred in an episode of the Nickelodeon series Drake & Josh titled "Honor Council".
 After her run on Unfabulous, Nickelodeon had considered giving Roberts a kick start into a music career.
 In 2005, Roberts released a debut album titled Unfabulous and More.
 The album was released on September 27, 2005, through Columbia Records and Nick Records.
 It also served as the soundtrack to the television series Unfabulous, in which Roberts starred.
 The album peaked at number 46 and 10 on Billboard's Heatseekers Albums and Kid Albums charts, respectively.
 In September 2005, two singles were released from the album: "I Wanna Be" and "Dummy".
 The album includes several original songs (among them "Dummy" and "I Wanna Be", both of which were also released as music videos, "I Have Arrived" and "This Is Me", which was co-written by Roberts), as well as some of Addie's songs from the first season, including "Punch Rocker" and "New Shoes" (both from the episode "The Party"), "94 Weeks (Metal Mouth Freak)" (from "The Bar Mitzvah") and "Mexican Wrestler" (which had previously appeared on Jill Sobule's 2000 album Pink Pearl and in the episode "The 66th Day" from Unfabulous).